-Shravan maas is most auspicious month in Hindu Calendar.
+Shravan Maas is the most auspicious month in the Hindu Calendar.
 This month is dedicated to Lord Shiva.
-People believe that shravan is best time to please Lord Shiva.
-All Mondays or Somwar which fall during Shravan month are considered highly auspicious for fasting and known as Shravan Somwar Vrat.
-Many devotees observe sixteen Mondays or Solah Somwar fasting from first Somwar of Sawan maas.
+People believe that Shravan is the best time to please Lord Shiva.
+All Mondays or Somwar which fall during Shravan month is considered highly auspicious for fasting and known as Shravan Somwar Vrat.
+Many devotees observe sixteen Mondays or Solah Somwar fasting from the first Somwar of Sawan maas.

-Shravan Month Dates for Northern States of India, which include, Rajasthan, Uttar Pradesh, Bihar, Uttarnchal, Madhya Pradesh, Punjab, Himachal Pradesh, Jharkhand, and Uttrakhand, This region follows Purnimant calendar (the month begins with the Purnima or the full moon).
+Shravan Maas 2020 Dates for the Northern States of India, which include, Rajasthan, Uttar Pradesh, Bihar, Uttaranchal, Madhya Pradesh, Punjab, Himachal Pradesh, Jharkhand, and Uttrakhand, This region follows Purnimant calendar (the month begins with the Purnima or the full moon).

-Shravan Month Dates for Southern and Western States of India, which include, Andhra Pradesh, Goa, Maharashtra, Gujarat, Karnataka and Tamil Nadu.
-This region follows Amavasyant calendar (the month begins from Amavasya or the New Moon).
+Shravan Month 2020 Dates for Southern and Western States of India, which include, Andhra Pradesh, Goa, Maharashtra, Gujarat, Karnataka, and Tamil Nadu.
+This region follows the Amavasyant calendar (the month begins from Amavasya or the New Moon).

 Shravan Maas is the 5th month of the Hindu calendar.
 This entire month is dedicated to the worshipping of Lord Shiva and praying to him during this time pleases him very much.
 A lot of people observe fast the entire Sawan Month and pray to the Shiva Lingam every day.
 They also organize various puja and other ceremonies to please Lord Shiva and to get his blessings.